The Comprehensive Guide to Meat Cooking Temperatures

 Do I really need a meat thermometer?

 The short answer is yes.
-Investing in a decent thermometer will save you time, headache, and heartache over botched roasts.
+Investing in a decent thermometer will save you time, headache, heartache, and food poisoning over botched roasts.

 How to check meat temperature

 To get an accurate internal temperature, it's important to know exactly where to put your thermometer.
 If you just poke the thermometer into a bone-in chicken thigh willy-nilly, you might pierce a fat pocket, which will give you a reading much higher than the actual temperature.
 Fat and bone heat differently from the meat itself, and can throw off your reading.
-Here's the proper way to take the temperature of meats:
+Here's the proper way to take the temperature of meats with a traditional meat thermometer:

 Beef or lamb